Harry Potter and the Philosopher's Stone (2003 video game): Critical response

-The PlayStation 2, GameCube, and Xbox versions of Harry Potter and the Philosopher's Stone received mixed reviews from critics, according to the review aggregator Metacritic, the GameCube version of the game received an average score of 62 out of 100, the PlayStation 2 version an average score of 56 out of 100, and the Xbox version an average score of 59 out of 100.
+The PlayStation 2, GameCube, and Xbox versions of Harry Potter and the Philosopher's Stone received mixed reviews from critics, according to the review aggregator platform Metacritic, the GameCube version of the game received an average score of 62 out of 100, the PlayStation 2 version an average score of 56 out of 100, and the Xbox version an average score of 59 out of 100.

 Worth Playing said the voice acting was "probably the game's best aural aspect", as the actors "deliver their lines in a believable and fitting style."
 IGN found the voice dialogue to be "well acted and very crisp."
 GamePro said the game was "more interactive and enjoyable" than the PlayStation version.

 Computer and Video Games commented on Hogwarts saying it is a "curiously flat experience, and not helped by the chronically jerky frame rate."
 X-Play said the game's camera angles were "the worst offender ...
 It's a maddening and uncooperative system."
 Soundtrack Geek's Jon Blough identified Jeremy Soule's music for the soundtrack as too short.
 He also added that "the menacing and relaxing cues [in the music] fail[ed] to provide anything definitive."
 GameZone observed the tasks and quests and stated they ... aren't as compelling [as Chamber of Secrets], and the puzzles seem a little lacking."
 In Japan, Famitsu gave the GameCube and PlayStation 2 versions a score of all four sixes for a total of 24 out of 40.